driabwb/S15_Baird_Data_Lecture_Notes/Presentation.md

 ### A basic workflow:
 1. Initialize the repository
-2. Add existing items to the repository: `git add`
+2. Add existing items to the repository
-3. Commit the existing items to the repo with an appropriate: `git commit`
+3. Commit the existing items to the repo with an appropriate
 4. Create a new branch
 5. Checkout the new branch
 6. Modify contents of the branch